 Gram negative bacterial endotoxin reacts with an enzyme in the Limulus Amebocyte Lysate.
 Following this interaction, a substrate is added to the test reaction.
 In the presence of activated enzyme, the substrate is cleaved, forcing the release of p-nitroaniline and generating a yellow color.
-The release of p-nitroanilin is terminated by addition of glacial acetic acid or SDS, and the substrate is measured spectrophotometrically at 405 nm.
-The concentration of endotoxin in a sample is directly proportional to the absorbance, and thus can be calculated from a standard curve.
+The release of p-nitroaniline is terminated by addition of glacial acetic acid or SDS, and the substrate is measured spectrophotometrically at 405 nm.
+The concentration of endotoxin in a sample is directly proportional to the absorbance and can thus be calculated from a standard curve.

-3. Reagents and Equipment
+3. Reagents, Materials, and Equipment

-Note: The NCL does not endorse any of the suppliers listed below; their inclusion is for informational purposes only.
+Note: The NCL does not endorse any of the suppliers listed below; these reagents were used in the development of the protocol and their inclusion is for informational purposes only.
 Equivalent supplies from alternate vendors can be substituted.
+Please note that suppliers may undergo a name change due to a variety of factors.
+Brands and part numbers typically remain consistent but may also change over time.